anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The power of intuitive understanding will protect you from harm until the end of your days.
+Quote: Think like a man of action; act like a man of thought.

-By: Laozi
+By: Henri Bergson